![]() |

 Heavenly Father wants the same for you.
 But, as with me, it all boils down to the same thing- He wants our "heart."
 We read just a few examples of this in a few many scriptures:

-Inside this box we keep our scripture treasures!
+Music doll reaches in to our "treasure box."
+Inside this box we keep our scripture treasures! |

 And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.